Pkrish15/spark-drools/README.md

 12) You can find the Spark-Cluster Logs with Output as *"Number of Applicant Approved:5"* <br>
 13) Please note the cluster will immediately terminates, once the job completes.
 You can observe the logs in the Openshift WebUI console.<br>
 14) To stop the deletion of cluster, We have to continously run the spark-job to maintain or else, we can use spring-boot to monitor the cluster progress. <br>
-15) Currently working on the 14th Point and will create a playbook.<br>
+15) Currently working on the 14th Point (ansible-playbook), Almost done!
+Will check in with additional code changes.<br>